 DIY Kokedama Step 5: Place the plant into the hole and slowly gather up the cheese cloth around the soil.
 Start forming the soil into a ball shape.
 The cheese cloth is my secret weapon.
 It allows you to easily shape and mold the soil into a ball.

 DIY Kokedama Step 6: Secure the cheese cloth with twine.
-Do not tie the base of the plant tightly.
-Leave a bit of room for the the plant stems to grow.
+Avoid tying the twine to tightly around the base of the plant.
 We will snip this twine at the end.

 DIY Kokedama Step 7: Fold down and spread out the extra cheese cloth at the top.